The Math Detective: How to Find the Case of the Right Simulation that Represents the Situation

 2. The Investigation: Choosing the Right Simulation

-Choosing the right simulation is a case of careful observation, understanding the situation, and aligning it with the right simulation model.
+Choosing the right simulation involves careful observation, understanding the situation, and aligning it with the appropriate simulation model.

 Your Detective’s Manual: How to Choose a Simulation that Represents the Situation